Next Generation Auckland Domain Club

 Built on the footprint of the ASB Tennis Centre, in the Auckland Domain, it was paramount to maintain the iconic and practical status of Auckland Tennis.
 The 12 tennis courts have been resurfaced to international standard and are still available for public use.

-Ngati Whatua, the land’s historic owner, is acknowledged with a magnificent 4.8m high carving which hangs in the reception area.
+Ngati Whatua, the land’s historical owner, is acknowledged with a magnificent 4.8m high carving which hangs in the reception area.

 The club provides state of the art exercise and sporting facilities together with quality relaxation and entertaining areas, including bars and restaurants.
 Racquet sports, fitness and hydrotherapy form the core activities, which are supplemented by a range of other sport, leisure and cultural pursuits utilising the café, bar and function areas.